Looking for middle school student (6th-8th grade; sometimes 5th grade) opportunities throughout the year? Programs include the following conditions:

 after-school Teen Room Drop-in

 Fifth through eighth grade students are invited to spend their afternoon in the Teen Room for games, open study, and special activities.
 Must follow rules from above and fill out PERMISSION FORM before attending an open Teen Room.
-During the School Year, WEDNESDAYS from 3pm - 6pm.
+Start date TBD.

 Cooking Matters for Middle School students (6th-8th) provides hands-on instruction that will help teens develop a love of cooking and the skills to make healthy food choices wherever they go.
 Ohio Wesleyan University students teach middle school teens kid-approved lunches which are healthy, budget-minded and easy to make.